Use GitHub with Cloud 66

 Once we’re ready to deploy this app, we simply copy the Git URL provided by GitHub into the Cloud 66 New stack page.
 We’re using the SSH URL, because we’ve added the SSH key provided to our GitHub account.

-Here you can choose your branch, your stack name and which environment you’d like to deploy.
+Here you can choose your branch, your application name and which environment you’d like to deploy.
 Hit Analyze and we’ll take you to the next step.

 Having analyzed your code, Cloud 66 will give you a brief summary of your application.